 Paul Solman has been a business, economics and occasional art correspondent for the PBS NewsHour since 1985.

 As you can see below, he used to have lots of hair.
 In the '60s, his father found it amusing to say, "you don't need a haircut so much as an estimate."
 His intramural softball teammates at Brandeis University dubbed him "the Black Medusa."

 That same year, 1963, he joined the Brandeis newspaper, The Justice, and eventually became its editor.
 He got his first paid journalism job in 1970 at the alternative weekly Boston After Dark, where the picture was taken.
 Then and now, he did much of his work on the phone.

-Paul became founding editor of the rival alternative weekly The Real Paper in 1972, became its investigative reporter, and became interested in business when he set out to do a story about municipal bond rates (this was 1976) and realized he was clueless.
+Paul became founding editor of the rival alternative weekly The Real Paper in 1972 and went on to become a feature writer and investigative reporter.
+He became interested in business when he set out to do a story about municipal bond rates (this was 1976) and realized he was clueless.
 As was, he realized, the entire booming generation in his wake.
 Here was an opportunity.
 But how to seize it?
 How about going to business school?